 Cost of Living in the United States: A Complete Guide to Planning Your Finances

-• Rent of a one-bedroom apartment in the city center: $1,500 - $3,000
+• One-bedroom apartment rental in the city center: $1,500 - $3,000

-• Rent of a one-bedroom apartment outside downtown: $1,000 - $2,000
+• One-bedroom apartment rental outside the center: $1,000 - $2,000

 Food and Supermarket Expenses